 Before we dive into this topic, I want to set your mind first, that if your main intention on starting a podcast is to obtain more money, then maybe it’s not the right platform for you.
 For me, money is just a fuel to make these things happen but, it should not be the main driver to get started on your podcast journey.

 So, for me the best model I’m using right now to keep this podcast running is through one-time donations or via Patreon.
 I created a donation page where I published my intentions and reasons why I keep doing this podcast.
 You can check the page right here.
 But, again there still a lot of ways/strategies to make money using the podcasting platform like driving your audience directly to your products/offers, content partnerships, affiliate revenue or promoting other products that aligned with your vision as a creator and all that good stuff.
-You can check this awesome quick guide here on how to monetize a podcast.
+You can check this awesome quick guide here on how to monetize a podcast which I find extremely useful for anyone who want’s to monetize their podcasts especially for beginners.

 Just keep in mind that you need to respect your audience and give them the power to choose on how they can consume your content without making them as your money machines or getting them annoyed with lot’s of ads or clickbait tactics, it’ll always boils down on how you position yourself with the right intentions in mind, how you speak your own truth, and how you apply it in actions.